twonas/twona-api-docs/requests/README.md

 #### Filtering list

-To filter the list of users, you can add a conditional query `q` as field:query (#search-queries).
+To filter the list of requests, you can add a conditional query `q` as field:query (#search-queries).

 Allowed filters: